junxit/us-congress-bills-111/bill.md

 ## § 4.
 Implementation of NTSB flight crewmember training recommendations

 - **(a)** *Rulemaking proceedings*
-  - **(1)** *Stall and upset recognition and recovery training* The Administrator of the Federal Aviation Administration shall conduct a rulemaking proceeding to require part 121 air carriers to provide flight crewmembers with ground training and flight training—
+  - **(1)** *Stall and upset recognition and recovery training* The Administrator of the Federal Aviation Administration shall conduct a rulemaking proceeding to require part 121 air carriers to provide flight crewmembers with ground training and flight training or flight simulator training—
     - **(A)** to recognize and avoid a stall of an aircraft or, if not avoided, to recover from the stall; and
     - **(B)** to recognize and avoid an upset of an aircraft or, if not avoided, to execute such techniques as available data indicate are appropriate to recover from the upset in a given make, model, and series of aircraft.
   - **(2)** *Remedial training programs* The Administrator shall conduct a rulemaking proceeding to require part 121 air carriers to establish remedial training programs for flight crewmembers who have demonstrated performance deficiencies or experienced failures in the training environment.